 What is the best way to light a dining room?

-Lighting over the dining table is the most important element.
-Recessed downlights, a pendant or chandelier over the table, will provide a visual focus and drama when dining, as well as general lighting when needed.
+Lighting over the dining room table is the most important element.
+Recessed downlights, a pendant or chandelier over the dining table, will provide a visual focus and drama when dining, as well as general lighting when needed.
 Pair this with low-level lighting around the room, with up-lights to window, door or window reveals, or with joinery lighting.

 Where should you install lights in a kitchen?